spcsezer/entrylevelofopenGL/README.md

 # LearnOpenGL

-I'm currently learning the openGL and I upload here my as a beginner journey of openGL
+I'm currently learning the openGL and I upload here my as a beginner journey of openGL project